Your Station, Renewed

 Platform lighting upgrades

-- Scope: The shelter- and pole-mounted lighting at several Blue Line stations will be replaced on the platforms and some adjacent walkways.
-Lighting is changing to LED.
+- Scope: The shelter and pole-mounted lighting at several Blue Line stations have been replaced with LED lighting on the platforms and some adjacent walkways.

-- Benefit: This project will increase the lighting quality on platforms while reducing ongoing maintenance and energy consumption.
-Updated lighting has a 15-year expected lifespan.
+- Benefit: This project increased the lighting quality on platforms while reducing ongoing maintenance and energy consumption.
+The updated lighting has a 15-year expected lifespan.

 Bench refurbishment

-- Scope: Many of the benches along the Blue Line have been damaged, rusted, and in disrepair.
-We are removing Blue Line benches, sending them out for burn off, sand blasting, and powder coating, then reinstalling them.
+- Scope: Many of the benches along the Blue Line had been damaged, rusted, and in disrepair.
+We removed over 150 Blue Line benches, sent them out for burn off, sand blasting, and powder coating, then reinstalled them.

-- Benefit: Refurbished benches improves the overall Blue Line aesthetic and rider experience.
+- Benefit: Refurbished benches improve the overall Blue Line aesthetic and rider experience.
 Powder coating the benches ensures they maintain their best appearance and durability, with a lifespan of 5 to 10 years.

 Cedar-Riverside shelter pilot

-- Scope: The Cedar-Riverside shelter pilot on the station’s south end addresses challenges related to the uniquely shaped glass panels, which are difficult to replace if broken.
+- Scope: The Cedar-Riverside shelter pilot on the station’s south end addressed challenges related to the uniquely shaped glass panels, which are difficult to replace if broken.
 The original shelters secured the glass with a basic clamping method rather than a more robust system.
-To enhance durability, water jet-cut aluminum panels are being installed on the south end shelters.
-Benches are also being updated, with concrete options under consideration.
-If the pilot is successful, similar improvements will be made on the north end of the station.
+To enhance durability, water jet-cut aluminum panels were installed on the south end shelters.

 - Benefit: Standardizing the glass to make it easier to replace, and more cost efficient.